 Photo 3 was originally 1.7 MB but is now 207 KB.

 2. Facebook, Twitter, and Instagram usage are all very common.
 It's something that most of us are somewhat familiar with.
 It's occasionally necessary for us to upload both individual and group photos on social media.
 If we compress the images, it will be easy for us to submit them at that time.

 3. Many photo-editing apps are available to us.
 We occasionally actually do need to edit our photos.
 When we compress the images, it makes it simpler to modify them with image-editing tools.

 Disadvantages of Image Compression

-- Picture quality is diminished as a result of the plain loss of an image's actual content during JPEG compression.
+Picture quality is diminished due to the direct loss of an image's actual content during JPEG compression.

 The Most Effective Approach to Determine an Image's Size

 Since iOS 15, it has become easier to determine an image's size on an iPhone.
 There must have been an earlier shortcut.
 There are now only a few steps left to finish it.

 Tap the information button at the bottom of the screen after choosing the photo or video by opening the Camera Roll.
 Done!
 Here, you may find information on the file's resolution, format, source, and weight.

 You might have repeatedly tried using the basic phone features to resize photographs, but if the results were less than perfect, it would be wise to look for a good third-party programme straight once.
 To use the speedy resizing option, you can use our Shrink.media app and download it to your iPhone immediately.